Druim Fada (Loch Hourn)

 Druim Fada (711 m) is a mountain in the Northwest Highlands of Scotland.
 Located on the northern shore of Loch Hourn in Ross and Cromarty.

 A long, craggy ridge, it runs for several kilometres on the northern side of the loch.
 The nearest village is Arnisdale to the west.

+The nearest village to Druim Fada is Arnisdale, located to the west.
+Access to the mountain can typically be gained from Corran to the west and Kinlochhourn to the east.
+The summit can be identified by a rock located approximately 5 meters west-northwest of the cairn, with several walking routes available for those wishing to ascend.